 The fifth natural remedy for you to try is acupuncture.
 I’ve heard lots of people get really great results from visiting an acupuncturist.
 So if you’ve never had needles and it doesn’t appeal to you, then you certainly don’t have to try this.
 But if you really are suffering from bad morning sickness you might decide it’s time to go out of your comfort zone and try something new.
 See if acupuncture can do anything for your morning sickness.

 6. Have Rice Bubble Tea

-Now, I know that you’ve probably tried a ton more natural remedies for morning sickness than I’ve mentioned.
-There are literally thousands of different ideas on what to try for morning sickness.
-So I’d really love you to leave a comment with what you’ve tried, what worked for you, and what didn’t.
-I really believe that the best mum ideas are crowdsourced, and I’d love to have your ideas added to the list.
+You’ve probably tried a ton more natural remedies for morning sickness that I’ve mentioned, so I’d really love you to leave a comment with what you’ve tried, what worked for you, and what didn’t.
+I really believe that the best mum ideas are crowdsourced, and I’d love to have your ideas added to the list!